SSBN Security Technology

 Research Challenges and Opportunities

-Improving the understanding of the generation, radiation, propagation, scatter and detection of a variety of signal types (acoustic, chemical, optical, electromagnetic, hydrodynamic and radiological) associated with a submarine's operation.
+Improving the understanding of the generation, radiation, propagation, scattering and detection of a variety of signal types (acoustic, chemical, optical, electromagnetic, hydrodynamic and radiological) associated with a submarine's operation.

 How to Submit